o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/aws-lambda-sc.md

 description: ' Invoke an &LAMlong; function with &script-canvas; in &ALYlong;. '
 title: Invoking an &LAMlong; Function from &script-canvas;
 ---
-# Invoking an AWS Lambda Function from Script Canvas<a name="cloud-canvas-cloud-gem-aws-lambda-sc"></a>
+# Invoking an AWS Lambda Function from Script Canvas {#cloud-canvas-cloud-gem-aws-lambda-sc}

 You can use the **InvokeAWSLambda** node to invoke an AWS Lambda function\.